 From 2012 to 2019, Sy was Artistic Director of Gateway Theatre, inaugurating the Gateway Pacific Theatre Festival in August 2014 with three productions in Chinese from Hong Kong.
 In 2016, he produced the Pacific Series, a year-round, Chinese language series (with English surtitles) as an alternative to the Gateway's subscription series of English-language plays.

-in 2018, his murder-mystery play, Nine Dragons premiered at Gateway Theatre, in a co-production with Vertigo Theatre and Manitoba Theatre Centre.
+His murder-mystery play, Nine Dragons premiered in 2018 at Gateway Theatre, in a co-production with Vertigo Theatre and Manitoba Theatre Centre.
 Set in Hong Kong in the 1920s, it features a Chinese detective, frustrated by the racism and discrimination of a colonial society, whose antagonist is a wealthy assimilationist "businessman" who preys on women.
 It was published by Talonbooks in 2018.

-At the University of Calgary, he is taking an MFA.
-His thesis project is a "Crazy Rich Asians" style adaptation of William Congreve's Restoration comedy, The Way of the World as The Tao of the World which premiered in February 2022 in the University Theatre (dir.
+His thesis project for an MFA at the University of Calgary (completed September 2013), was a "Crazy Rich Asians" style adaptation of William Congreve's Restoration comedy, The Way of the World as The Tao of the World which premiered in February 2022 in the University Theatre (dir.
 Sy).
 "After a global pandemic has kept everyone isolated for nearly two years, Singapore's wealthy elite try to make up for lost time by hatching schemes to bed other people's partners and to swindle one another out of dynastic fortunes.
 The Tao of the World presents a licentious and libertine world where the lessons of the pandemic may not have been learned" (University of Calgary, School of Creative and Performing Arts website).
 Sy was awarded a Tom Hendry Award for comedy by the Playwrights Guild of Canada in 2022.

 Sy returned to acting in June 2022, playing Mr. Miyagi, the mentor of the young hero, in the musical adaptation of the popular and iconic 1984 film The Karate Kid.
 It premiered at Stages, St. Louis, in a pre-Broadway run, and has been critically acclaimed.
 In 2023, he played the warden in Prison Dancer, at the Citadel Theatre, a musical with a Filipino cast.